PlywoodPallet/admin-dashboard/README.md

 - Learned how to use z-index to allow a border-box shadow to be visible and not covered up https://css-tricks.com/forums/topic/box-shadow-is-getting-covered-up/
 - Tried to make secondary nav with grid but it was too difficult, used flexbox instead
 - I've been defaulting to ids, but I should be defaulting to class.
 Class can be used more than once, will be useful just in case a unique element needs to be repeated later
+- Upper right corner is likely a notifications and settings area.
+Named it as such.
+- Created dummy links for all possible links